Skip to content

 UI Navigation

-Amazon mode uses the same keyboard shortcuts as Monarch mode.
+Amazon mode uses the same keyboard shortcuts as the main application.
 See Keyboard Shortcuts for the complete reference.

 View name mappings:

-All other navigation, editing, and search shortcuts work the same as in Monarch mode.
+All navigation, editing, and search shortcuts work identically.

 Troubleshooting